Ranveer Singh's Sweet Gesture For His Childhood Friend Is Winning Hearts!

 Talking about her friendship with the 'Gully Boy' actor, Simone said, "Ranveer and I go back and long way and we cherish our friendship that has stood the test of time to only grow deeper and stronger.
 I always knew that he would become a star given his swagger when he danced on Govinda songs on his birthday as a kid.
 Ranveer is always big on surprises and his decision to walk the ramp for me and be the show-stopper is one of the sweetest gestures that he has done for me.
 I'm truly touched."

 "Simone has a unique creative expression as a designer.
-Shes also been one of my closest friends growing up.
+She's also been one of my closest friends growing up.
 I wanted to support her and celebrate her breakthrough moment in the world of fashion.
 We share fond memories of growing up together, and it makes me immensely proud to be a small part of her achievement.
 The show's going to be fantastic and I'm looking forward to it," said Ranveer Singh.

 On the work front, Ranveer will be next seen in Kabir Khan's '83, Yash Raj Film's 'Jayeshbhai Jordaar' and Karan Johar's 'Takht'.
 The actor will also be making a cameo appearance in Akshay Kumar's 'Sooryavanshi'.